Brain-Development-and-Disorders-Lab/template/README.md

-# Template (General)
+# Repository Template

-The template repository for code and data associated with publications from the Brain Development and Disorders Lab.
+The template repository for code and data created and used by the Brain Development and Disorders Lab.

-## Template features
+## Template Features

+* **License**: All repositories will be shared under a *Attribution-NonCommercial-ShareAlike 4.0 International* license, included in this template.
-- **Issue Templates**: A bug report issue template has been included.
+* **Issue Templates**: A bug report issue template has been included.
-- **Citation File**: A citation file has been included.
-This should be updated with appropriate details to ensure any code in the repository can be cited easily and correctly.
+* **Citation File**: A citation file has been included.
+This should be updated with appropriate details to ensure the repository is cited correctly.

-The default branch is named `main`.
+The default branch name is `main`.

-## Using the template
+## Template Usage

-To use the template, click the green _Use this template_ button.
+To use the template, click the green *Use this template* button.
 This will prompt you to configure your new repository.

 1. Set the owner to `Brain-Development-and-Disorders-Lab` from the drop-down menu.
 If you cannot set the organisation, make sure you are a member.

 2. Set the name of the repository.
-The naming standard is: `Author_etal_YYYY[_keywords]` where `keywords` is an optional set of keywords associated with the publication.
+If creating a repository for a publication, the naming standard is: `Author_etal_YYYY[_keywords]` where `keywords` is an optional set of keywords associated with the publication.
 Examples of repository names that use this standard:
-    - `Smith_etal_2021`: code and data associated with John Smith's publication in 2021.
+    * `Smith_etal_2021`: code and data associated with John Smith's publication in 2021.
-    - `Smith_etal_2021_cat_cognition`: code and data associate with John Smith's ground-breaking publication in 2021 that examines cognition in cats.
+    * `Smith_etal_2021_cognition`: code and data associated with John Smith's publication in 2021 that examines cognition.

 3. Provide a description of the repository.
-This should be about one sentence that concisely outlines what publication the code and data is associated with and what is contained in the repository.
+This should be about one sentence that concisely outlines what the code and data does and is associated with.

 4. Set the repository visibility initially to `Private`.